Program overview

 Program Overview

 Humber’s Community and Justice Services diploma program is designed to equip students with the skills necessary to foster safe and healthy environments.
-The program emphasizes a social justice and restorative justice approach, integrating critical theory and an inclusive, anti-oppressive perspective.
+The program emphasizes a social justice and restorative justice approach, integrating critical theory and anti-oppressive practices.
 Students will learn about both community and institutional sectors of the justice system, focusing on the development of essential interpersonal skills, problem-solving abilities, and non-violent de-escalation strategies.
-The curriculum combines theoretical knowledge with practical skills, preparing graduates to work effectively with individuals in conflict with the law and marginalized groups.
-Additionally, students will engage in a comprehensive 400-hour field experience, gaining hands-on experience and micro-credentials that enhance their employability in the community and justice services sector.
+The curriculum is dynamic and interactive, ensuring that students are well-prepared to engage with marginalized groups and work effectively in conflict resolution.
+Additionally, the program includes a comprehensive 400-hour field experience, allowing students to apply their knowledge in real-world settings, thereby enhancing their readiness for entry-level positions in community and justice services.

 Program Structure

-The Community and Justice Services diploma program spans 4 semesters, providing a robust educational experience that combines theory with practical application.
+The Community and Justice Services diploma program spans 4 semesters, providing a comprehensive educational experience.
+The program is structured to include both theoretical and practical components, ensuring that students gain a well-rounded understanding of the field.
 Key features of the program structure include:

 • Program Length: 4 semesters